langchain4j/langchain4j-community/embedding-stores/langchain4j-community-redis/README.md

 ## Redis for Session Management

-The Redis module now provides session managers for tracking and retrieving conversation state:
+The Redis module provides session managers for tracking and retrieving conversation state:

 ### Standard Session Manager